Hackcraft-Labs/SharpShares/README.md

 The `/ldap` and `/ou` flags can be used together or seprately to generate a list of hosts to enumerate.

 All hosts returned from these flags are combined and deduplicated before enumeration starts.

+### Community

+Join the Hackcraft community discord server [here](https://discord.gg/KZZfsnQsja).
+On the server you can receive support and discuss issues related to SharpShares.